Live Oak Friends Meeting House: The Skyspace

-Between 2008-2010, the Skyspace could not be used.
+Between 2008 and 2010, the Skyspace could not be used.
 It had to be redesigned and renovated to address damage to the retractable roofing system.
 The rails supporting the hatch were originally made of wood covered in metal.
 Due to the semitropical climate the wood had begun to rot.
 The new design replaced the metal-covered wood with a square metal pipe, braced at the sides.
 The new design was expected to be both water- and hurricane-proof.
 The space was again closed and repaired between 2013 and 2015, because of flooding from a broken pipe.
 As of February 27, 2015, openings resumed on Friday evenings and on the first Sunday evening of the month.